-To help out parents, we’ve compiled a list of 50 money saving tips to help you save some pennies without making any major sacrifices.
+To help out parents, we’ve compiled a list of over 50 money saving tips to help you save some pennies without making any major sacrifices.

 - Tips For Parents To Money Shopping